mvysny/mvysny.github.io/_posts/2018-2-8-back-to-base-make-sql-great-again.md

 val person = Person.findById(25L)
 ```

-vok-db follows this idea and provides the `Dao` interface for you, along
+vok-orm follows this idea and provides the `Dao` interface for you, along
 with several of utility methods for your convenience.
 By the means of extension methods,
 you can define your own global finder methods, or you can simply attach finder methods to your beans as you see fit.

 You can even define an extension property on Dao which produces Vaadin's `DataProvider`,
 fetching all instances of that particular bean.
 Luckily, you don't have to do
-that since vok-db already provides one for you.
+that since vok-orm already provides one for you.

 Next up, data modification.

-### vok-db: Data Modification
+### vok-orm: Data Modification

 Unfortunately JDBI doesn't support persisting of the data, so we will have to
 do that ourselves.
 Luckily, it's very simple: all we need to do is to generate